 Make sure there is enough daylight at the time you're hoping to have your portraits taken!
 Again, this goes along with the style of your photographer.
 If you're contacting them because you love that they use natural light, don't set up your day so that they are stuck using a flash for your portraits.
 While they could probably still get some good stuff, it's not why you contacted them.
 It's also a good idea to check out the sunset time before planning the timeline of your day.

 If someone doesn't do a first look, they usually have enough time in between or they are okay with missing their cocktail hour.
-That's a decision you have to make and be okay with.
 Another option to avoid a first look, is nixing the receiving line after your church ceremony, doing your portraits immediately after the ceremony, and making it to cocktail hour to say your hellos and eat the amazing food!
 Again, just make sure there is still enough light outside and you have enough time in between.

 Ultimately, if your timeline allows it, you may not need a first look, but I do think that there are couples out there who could really benefit from having one.
 Even if you decide to do the first look, I still believe that you'll have the excited, anxious, emotional experience walking down the aisle...just less nerve-racking. ;)